 So what makes Google Shopping such an eCommerce powerhouse?
 The answer lies in Google Shopping’s ability to enable eCommerce sellers to market and sell their products on Google directly, taking Search to a whole other level by allowing product pictures, in-depth reviews, extensive details and customization.

 And its track record – off the charts.
-One Search Engine Land case study showed that Google Shopping ads represented about 74% of all ads clicked on Google by 2016.
+One Search Engine Land case study showed that Google Shopping ads represented about 74% of all ads clicked on Google.

 In short: Google Shopping is eCommerce product marketing on steroids – if used correctly, that is.

 In this post, we will take you through everything you need to know to be able to dominate Google Ads with Google Shopping for eCommerce.

 Side note: If you are a total Google Shopping newbie, head over to our Beginner’s Guide to Google Shopping, which includes a step-by-step guide to creating your Google Shopping account.

 Sit back and get ready to increase those eCommerce sales!

 Step 1: Google Shopping Product Feed Optimization

 Dominating with Google Shopping for eCommerce starts with the perfect product feed.
 It’s true that there is a lot about Google Shopping that doesn’t have flexibility, but that’s not to say there isn’t any wiggle room.